In order to receive a Alberta High School Diploma, students must complete a MINIMUM of one Grade 11 Science course (20 or 24 level).

 There are four course routes for Science students at Paul Kane:

-- The Advanced Placement (AP) stream is designed for students who love Biology and/or Chemistry or Physics.
+The Advanced Placement (AP) stream is designed for students who love Biology, Chemistry or Physics.
 Advanced Placement students write the same final exams as the regular courses but with the addition of the AP Biology exam, AP Chemistry exam, or AP Physics 1 exam as applicable (in May of Grade 11).
-Students may switch into Advanced Placement with teacher and/or Department Head consultation.
+Grade 10 students who excel in the Science 10 course may consult with their teacher and the Science Department Head for consideration for transfer into a 20 level AP science course.

 Note: ALWAYS check information with the post-secondary institution and the program of your choice.
 Pre-requisites vary by institution and institutions sometimes review and change entrance requirements.